sciai-lab/batchlib/README.md

 ## Installation

+Note: stardist does not work with newer GCC versions (GCC 9 fails, GCC 7 works)

 ## Usage & Development

 `batchlib` operates on a single folder containing the data to process in this batch.